bitconnectCore/bitconnect-onboard/README.md

 # bitconnectCore.org

-Software-Development-Kit For The Abandoned bitconnect BlockChain
+**Software-Development-Kit Index And GitHub.com/bitconnectCore Information**

-Brief writeup and index of https://github.com/bitconnectCore
+Brief writeup, index of https://github.com/bitconnectCore and the abandoned bitconnect blockchain.

 Includes an image hosting folder for this GitHub example: infation pic and basic promo pics.